Subscribie/subscribie/docs/content/en/docs/Tasks/add-options-to-a-subscription-plan.md

   Need to provide your customers with some options?
 Leran how to add options to a subscription plan.
 ---

 Learn how to add options to a subscription plan, this will be shown when customers are signing up to your subscription plan.
+These are simple options that you can use to offer some verirty in your subscription plans.

 ### Step 1: Log into your Shop Dashboard.